 “As you know, what is illegal in one territory is a high-value commodity in another, at least for most cargo,” said Hemi.

-“Oh, I wasn’t judging; just, ya know, clarifying.
+“Oh, I wasn’t judging, just, ya know, clarifying.
 Regional high-value commodities are the Gnat’s bread and butter.”

 They made their way forward and regrouped around the navigation table, most still holding their tin coffee mugs.